Tomáš Vaclík

-Tomáš Vaclík ([ˈtomaːʃ ˈvatsliːk]; born 29 March 1989) is a Czech professional footballer who plays as a goalkeeper for English EFL Championship club Huddersfield Town and the Czech Republic national team.
+Tomáš Vaclík ([ˈtomaːʃ ˈvatsliːk]; born 29 March 1989) is a Czech professional footballer who plays as a goalkeeper.
+He is currently a free agent.

-Vaclík participated in the 2011 UEFA European Under-21 Football Championship and was named in the team of the tournament.
-He made his senior debut for the Czech Republic in 2012 and was part of the side's squad at UEFA Euro 2016 and UEFA Euro 2020.
+Vaclík represented the Czech Republic at the 2011 UEFA European Under-21 Championship and was named in the team of the tournament.
+He made his senior debut for the Czech Republic national team in 2012 and was part of the side's squad at UEFA Euro 2016 and UEFA Euro 2020.

 Club career

 Czech leagues

 Vaclík started out with FC Vítkovice in the Czech 2.
 Liga where he played for three seasons before transferring to Viktoria Žižkov. Žižkov won promotion to the Czech First League in Vaclík's first season with the club.
 In July 2011, Vaclík signed a three-year contract with De Graafschap but it was later announced that he had failed a medical in the Netherlands and would be returning to Prague.

 Vaclík played for Žižkov during the first half of the 2011–12 Czech First League.
 In January 2012, with Žižkov bottom of the league with seven points from 16 matches, Vaclík transferred to Sparta Prague for a reported fee of 8.25 million CZK, signing a contract to keep him at the club until the summer of 2016.